- 03 Mar

 What you will learn:

-Organisations may be thought of as a grouping of resources and capabilities, brought together to produce an outcome for clients or customers.
+Organisations may be thought of as a grouping of resources and capabilities that have been brought together for the purpose of producing an outcome for clients or customers.
 Those organisations with the best capabilities have a competitive advantage in the marketplace.
-So how do you identify your competitive advantage and how do you build on this in your organisation?
+So how do you identify your competitive advantage and build this in your organisation?

 New Sam Wilko Advisory Blog by Peter Wilkinson

-I recently came across a McKinseys article which inspired me to write about capabilities – how to identify them and how to build them in your organisation.
+I came across a McKinseys article which inspired me to write about capabilities – how to (a) identify them and (b) how to build them in your organisation.